raphaelhoudouin/stock_risk_model/README.md

 # Stock Risk Model

-This repository is meant for finance-related discovery projects to learn more about how Python can be used in finance and explore topics I am curious about.
+*This personal project is meant for finance-related discovery projects to learn more about how Python can be used in finance and explore topics I am curious about.
 I do not claim any of these projects as my own as they were completed by following a YouTube tutorial.
-They purely serve as a hands-on introduction to applying programming in finance.
+They purely serve as a hands-on introduction to applying programming in finance.*

 This repository contains the following projects:
 1. Risk Factor Model Estimation of a Stock (AAPL)